A varicose vein is a diseased vein whose walls have been permanently and irreversibly dilated in a specific location.

 Different types of varicose veins

-There are different types of varicose veins, classified according to their size and location.
+Different types of varicose veins are classified according to their size and location.

 The most common varicose veins are those that affect the legs and thighs.

 These are generally called large varicose veins, meaning that the diameter of the vein varies between 0.6 and 4 millimeters.

 - This is the most common type of varicose vein.

 - It mainly affects women.

 - They are in the form of protruding, bluish, and twisted veins along the lower extremities.